 Managing product platforms

-There are three framework parts to consider in evolving product families:
+There are three considerations when evolving product families:

 - Product family evolution – Successive generations of product families (derivative products from a single product platform)

 - Platform renewal – Creation of platform extensions which themselves spawn new derivative products

 - New product creation – Usage of existing and new platform components to produce new offerings

 The power tower elevates executive attention from single products to the broader dynamics of product families.

 The authors use the Power Tower (below) to illustrate the integrated components of products and process that are required to be successful at platform development.
 The first concept is the market applications, which is a matrix of market segments and tiers.
 The second is product platforms, which are successive generations of an initial platform.
 The final elements are common building blocks: consumer insights, product technologies, manufacturing processes, and organizational capabilities.
 In the Black & Decker example, building blocks include plastic molding, Loctite bonding, powdered metal gears, and magnesium die-casting.
 Product platforms are drills, sanders, saws, and hedge trimmers.
 Derivative products have different blades/bits, handles, and packaging.
 Market segments are consumer indoor, consumer outdoor, automotive, and international.